Women in STEM

 Why Dr. Trego?

 She was the first LDS woman to graduate with her doctorate in Mechanical Engineering at Brigham Young University, becoming a pioneer without seeking that recognition.
 She went on to become a successful engineer, as the sole female in a group of 200 engineers, to being a Fortune 500 executive.
-She volunteers her time at many organizations to support the increase of women and underrepresented populations including SWE, Women Tech Council, ABET IDE Council, and others.
-Over the past decade, she has been performing research in this area and dedicated her time to finding ways to help women and technical organizations be more successful.
+She volunteers her time at many organizations to support the increase of women and underrepresented populations including SWE, Women Tech Council, ABET IDE Council, and others. for over a decade, she has been performing research in this area and dedicated her time to finding ways to help women and technical organizations be more successful.
 Provide experiences for your groups that were developed by a woman in STEM for women in STEM.
 Read more about Dr. Trego’s qualifications.

 How Do I Learn More?